-Better Sheets Sites vs README.txt energy
+Better Sheets Sites vs dumping data in a text file

 A .txt file is honest, diff-friendly, and pairs well with terminal pride.
 It does not sort columns for your aunt, render cards, or give marketing a hero image without you building another layer anyway.